 Template

-Affiliate payout threshold (minimum payout threshold): $50 default + free policy template
+Minimum payout threshold for affiliates: $50 default + free policy template

-Affiliate payout threshold (also called a minimum payout threshold) is the minimum commission balance an affiliate must reach before you pay out.
-If you are writing affiliate terms and want a simple default, start with a $50 minimum payout threshold (common range: $25–$100).
+A minimum payout threshold for affiliates is the minimum commission balance an affiliate must reach before you pay out.
+If you want a simple default for a SaaS affiliate program, start with a $50 minimum payout threshold (common range: $25–$100).
 Set it too low and you spend time on tiny payouts plus fees.
-Set it too high and smaller affiliates can feel ignored.
+Set it too high and smaller affiliates can feel ignored or churn before they get paid.
 For the full set of payout ops templates, see the payouts hub (including payout rules, clawback policy, and payouts CSV export).

 Default recommendation (TL;DR)